Intuit Developer Terms of Service

 2.1 Ownership of Intellectual Property.
 Each Party retains all rights, title, and interest in and to its respective Intellectual Property worldwide, subject to the limited licenses granted herein in connection with each Party’s performance of this Agreement.
 Neither Party shall use, copy, reproduce, distribute, reverse engineer, commercialize, create derivative works from, manufacture, report, publish, disclose, sell, sublicense, lease, assign, transfer, encumber, or otherwise transfer or transform any of the Intellectual Property of the other Party, except as expressly allowed under this Agreement.
 This includes altering, removing, or suppressing any copyright or other proprietary notices or confidentiality legends on any Intellectual Property of the other Party.
 Both Parties must ensure that all such notices, marks, and legends appear on all copies and media containing the other Party’s Intellectual Property.
 If you provide any Feedback, you grant Intuit all right, title and interest in the Feedback, without any right to compensation from or other obligation by Intuit.
 Subject to your and Intuit’s respective rights and obligations under this Agreement or other contract(s) established between you and Intuit for a specific product or service, you acknowledge that Intuit may develop and make available products and services that are similar to or otherwise may compete with your products and services, including the products and services that may be offered by or as part of your Developer Application.

 2.2 License Grant By Intuit to Developer.
-Subject to the terms and conditions of this Agreement, Intuit grants you a non-exclusive, non-transferable, revocable, royalty-free, limited license to access the Developer Platform and use the Services solely for the purposes stated herein.
-You shall not use the Platform for unauthorized purposes, or to reproduce, redistribute, modify, or create derivative works without Intuit’s prior written consent.
-All rights not expressly granted are reserved by Intuit.
-This license permits you to use the Developer Platform via your designated Developer Account, which remains Intuit’s property and may be revoked or restricted at Intuit’s discretion.
+Subject to the terms and conditions of this Agreement, Intuit grants you a non-exclusive, non-transferable, non-sublicenable, revocable, royalty-free, limited license to access and use the Intuit Developer Platform and to use the Services solely for the purposes stated, herein.
+You shall not access or use the Platform for any unauthorized purpose, or to reproduce, redistribute, modify, or create derivative works without Intuit’s prior written consent.
+All rights not expressly granted are reserved by Intuit and Intuit grants no implied rights.
+This license permits you to use the Intuit Developer Platform via your designated Developer Account, which remains Intuit’s property and may be revoked or restricted at Intuit’s discretion.
 This license is subject to your compliance with this Agreement and the Intuit Policies and may be terminated by Intuit upon any breach of this Agreement or at Intuit’s discretion.
-This license does not grant any proprietary interest in the Developer Platform or rights beyond those explicitly authorized in this Agreement.
+This license does not grant any proprietary interest in the Intuit Developer Platform or rights beyond those explicitly authorized in this Agreement including any implied rights.

 2.3 License Grant by Developer to Intuit.
-By accessing or using the Developer Platform, or publishing your Developer Application, including listing a Developer Application on an Intuit Developer Marketing Channel, you grant Intuit a non-exclusive, worldwide, transferable, sublicensable, royalty-free license to use, host, copy, display, perform, transmit, promote, and engage with your Developer Content, Developer Marks, and Developer Application.
-This includes the use of your name, logos, trademarks, service marks, imagery, websites and any associated marketing for the purposes of i) producing marketing materials, issuing press releases, distributing promotional materials, making necessary regulatory disclosures, and engaging in other public relations activities; and ii) hosting and utilizing the same.
-You are responsible for frequently archiving your Developer Content, as Intuit is not liable for any lost or unrecoverable Developer Content.
+By accessing or using the Intuit Developer Platform or publishing your Developer Application (including listing a Developer Application on an Intuit Marketing Channel) you grant Intuit a non-exclusive, worldwide, transferable, sublicensable, royalty-free license to use, host, copy, display, perform, transmit, promote, and engage with your Developer Content, Developer Marks, and Developer Application.
+This includes the use of your Intellectual Property, name, logos, brand, trademarks, service marks, imagery, websites and any associated marketing for the purposes of (i) producing marketing materials, issuing press releases, distributing promotional materials, making necessary regulatory disclosures, and engaging in other public relations activities; and (ii) hosting and utilizing the same.

 3.1 Prohibited Uses.
-You agree not to use the Developer Platform, nor permit any third party to use the Developer Platform to engage in activities that violate any Applicable Laws, this Agreement, or Policies, or that could result in criminal, civil, administrative, or regulatory liability for Intuit.
-Specifically, you are prohibited from engaging in the following activities, and you agree not to upload or place Developer Content on the Developer Platform that violates any of these terms:
+You agree not to use the Intuit Developer Platform, nor permit any third party to use the Intuit Developer Platform to engage in activities that violate any Applicable Law, this Agreement, or any Policies, or that could result in criminal, civil, administrative, or regulatory liability to you or to Intuit.
+Specifically, you are prohibited from engaging in the following activities, and you agree not to upload or place Developer Content on the Intuit Developer Platform that violates any of these terms:

 4. ENROLLMENT AND MAINTAINING A DEVELOPER ACCOUNT

 4.1 Enrollment Process.
-Enrollment is required to access and use the Developer Platform, to participate in a Program, to create a Workspace, to use the Services and the like.
-To enroll, you must create a Developer Account by providing and maintaining complete and accurate information, including the following:
+Enrollment is required to access and use the Intuit Developer Platform, to participate in a Program, to create a Workspace, to use the Services and the like.
+To enroll, you must create a Developer Account in the Portal by providing complete and accurate information, including the following:

 It is your responsibility to regularly review and ensure that the information you provide is accurate and current following any changes.
-Keeping your information up-to-date is essential for the successful upkeep of your Developer Account and for the verification process, both of which are prerequisites for accessing the Developer Platform.
+Keeping your information up to date is essential for the successful upkeep of your Developer Account and for the verification process, both of which are prerequisites for accessing the Intuit Developer Platform.

 4.3 Verification and Updates.
 Intuit may inquire and take necessary actions to verify the accuracy of the information you provide at Enrollment and any subsequent updates throughout the Term of this Agreement.
 You are required to cooperate fully with such inquiries and any additional information requests.
 Furthermore, Intuit reserves the right to revoke Account access at any time in accordance with the terms of this Agreement.

 5.2 Preventing Service Interruptions.
-To prevent Service interruptions you must inform us of updates to your payment method (e.g., credit card expiration date).
-If your payment method is not accurate or up-to-date we may use programs supported by your card provider (e.g., recurring billing programs) to update your payment information and you authorize us to continue billing your Developer Account with the updated information.
+To prevent Service interruptions, you must inform us of updates to your payment method (e.g., credit card expiration date).
+If your payment information is not accurate and up to date, we may suspend or close your Account.
+If you do not notify us of updates to your payment information, we may use programs supported by your card provider (e.g., recurring billing programs) or other data service providers to update your payment information and you authorize us to continue billing your Developer Account with the updated information.
 Additionally, Intuit may grant a grace period for out-of-date payment methods, but we are under no obligation to do so.
 This grace period should not be expected as standard practice and is provided at Intuit’s discretion.

 6. COMPLIANCE AND AUDITS